glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Proposed solution

-A new `BitwiseCopyable` and `BitwiseMovable` layout constraints are proposed for Swift.
-You can use a layout constraint much in the same way as a marker protocol, such as constraining a generic parameter with `some BitwiseCopyable` or forming an existential with `any BitwiseCopyable`.
+New type constraints `BitwiseCopyable` and `BitwiseMovable` are proposed for Swift that describe some characteristic of the value's representation in memory.
+This new kind of constraint is called a *layout constraint*.
+They work like usual type constraints in that you can constrain a generic parameter with `some BitwiseCopyable`, but you cannot form an existential of a layout constraint like `any BitwiseCopyable`.
+An existential erases type information and changes the representation of the underlying value to a universial boxed representation, so it is not the case that `any BitwiseCopyable` is itself bit-for-bit copyable.

-A nominal type satisfies `BitwiseCopyable` if it is a copyable struct or enum where all of its stored properties or associated values satisfy at least one of the following requirements:
+ A nominal type satisfies either `BitwiseCopyable` if it is a copyable struct or enum where all of its stored properties or associated values satisfy at least one of the following requirements:

-- Its type is primitive.
+- Its type is implicitly `BitwiseCopyable`.
 - Its type satisfies `BitwiseCopyable`.
 - Its type is a tuple where all elements satisfy `BitwiseCopyable`.